kushshrestha01/Code-Challenge-Lab-26/lectureReadme/lecture.md

 # Insertion Sort Algorithm
-This algorithm is is about sort the given int array.
+Insertion sort Algorithm to sort the given int array.

 ## Learning Objectives
 To learn the use of insertionSort method that sorts the given int array